Tilko/SerDesJavaDataModelGenerator/README.md

     type: enum(ddd)
     otherField: double

-  OtherAbstractTypeName:       # you can specify multiple "abstract" field,
+  OtherAbstractTypeName:       # you can specify multiple "abstract" fields,
     type0: abstract Type       #    the tool will verify that all concrete classes can not
     type1: abstract OtherType  #    have a common combination of enum, cf. following example
                                #    with ConcreteA and ConcreteB